Laparoscopy is a simple operative procedure that in certain cases is a good alternative to open surgery.

 What is laparoscopy used for?

-• Diagnosis or removal of ovarian cysts.
+- Diagnosis of ovarian masses.

-benefits of laparoscopy surgery
+Benefits of laparoscopic surgery

 Preparations of laparoscopy surgery

 - Take the prescribed laxatives12 hours before the procedure to empty the intestines.
 This, to maximize abdominal and pelvic space and to make risk of infections less

 - Do all the required bloodwork such as CBC, PT, PTT, liver and kidney functions.